oviosaja/git-hub-learn/README.md

 # git-hub-learn
 to learn git hub
-my name will show up here later this day is my joy
+my name will show up here later this day is my there is life after death, so take note